DamienCarpy/eDocsAsCode/README.md

 * Guarantee of **accurate documentation** that follows the **evolution** of the project.

 ## **Docs-as-code to the rescue!**
-In the mid-2010s, [Riona MacNamara](https://www.linkedin.com/in/rionam) shared the observation with her colleagues of the poor general level of project documentation at Google.
-They decided to improve it and launched the "g3doc" project[^1].
+In the mid-2010s, [Riona MacNamara](https://www.usenix.org/conference/srecon16europe/program/presentation/macnamara) shared the observation with her colleagues of the poor general level of project documentation at Google.
+They decided to improve it and launched the "g3doc" project.

 Since this impulse and the conferences that followed, several developers and computer scientists have subsequently documented this approach on a community site "[Write the Docs](https://www.writethedocs.org/)", where they define [Documentation as Code](https://www.writethedocs.org/guide/docs-as-code/) as follows: